 Medical Editor: John P. Cunha, DO, FACOEP

-Romazicon (flumazenil) is used to reverse the sedative effects of a benzodiazepine when used during surgery or other medical procedure.
-It is also used to treat benzodiazepine overdose.
-Romazicon is a benzodiazepine receptor antagonist.
-This medication is available in generic form.
-Common side effects include pain or irritation where the medicine was injected, agitation or tremors (shaking), warmth, redness, or tingly feeling under your skin, dizziness, sweating or shivering, headache, blurred vision, or ringing in your ears.
+Romazicon (flumazenil) is a benzodiazepine receptor antagonist used to reverse the sedative effects of a benzodiazepine when used during surgery or other medical procedure.
+Romazicon is also used to treat benzodiazepine overdose.
+Romazicon is available in generic form.
+Common side effects of Romazicon include:

 Our Romazicon (flumazenil) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.